juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 ## Thanks
-1. Kaggle and Booz Allen Hamilton<br> Thank you organising this complex and col challenge.
+1. *Kaggle and Booz Allen Hamilton.*<br> Thank you organising this complex and cool challenge.
 There were some complaints about the whole two phase setup and the quality of the data.
-But if we want to solve more relevant problems instead of the usual CTR/forecasting stuff you sometimes need to try something new an take some risk.
+But if we want to solve more ambitious problems than the usual CTR/forecasting stuff you sometimes need to try something new an take some risk.

-2. Mxnet<br> What can I say... great library especially when you also want to deploy your systems in real-world situation.
+2. *Mxnet.*<br> What can I say... great library when you also want to deploy your systems in real-world situation.
 Especially good windows support is something that is severely lacking from other libraries.

-3. The authors of the U-net paper.. <br> The idea was great.
+3. *The authors of the U-net paper.* <br> The idea was great.
 The paper was easy to understand with clear language and concrete examples.
-That is something you do not find everyday in many of the deep learning community.
+That is something you do not find everyday in the deep learning community.